NandanSatheesh/polyline.dart/README.md

   const encoded = 'mxhmEfeyaO}w}F_aeTrxk[nabDv}lJsytA';

-  // Encode a list of coordinates with precision 5 to produce the encoded string polyline = Polyline.Encode(decodedCoords: coordinates, precision: 5);
+  // Encode a list of coordinates with precision 5 to produce the encoded string polyline = Polyline.Encode(decodedCoords: coordinates, precision: precision );
   print('Encoded String: ${polyline.encodedString}, Coords: ${polyline.decodedCoords}');

   // Decode an encoded string to a list of coordinates